ibm-cloud-docs/monitoring/api/metrics_api.md

 Where

 * `<SYSDIG_REST_API_ENDPOINT>`indicates the endpoint targetted by the REST API call.
-For more information, see [Sysdig REST API endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_rest_api).
+For more information, see [Monitoring REST API endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_rest_api).
 For example, the public endpoint for an instance that is available in us-south is the following: `https://us-south.monitoring.cloud.ibm.com/api`

 * You can pass multiple headers by using `-H`.